christophsteinacker/bikeability/README.md

-# bikeability-optimisation
+# Bikeability Optimisation
 Master thesis project.

 ### Short Explanation

-This pyhton package is designed to imporve the bikeability of cities, therefore it uses bike sharing data to build a demand drive bike path network.
+This pyhton package is designed to improve the bikeability of cities, therefore it uses bike sharing data to build a demand drive bike path network.

 ### Data Structure